SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 ## Installation & Configuration

 The *Team Server* requires you to run a Web API server process, which has been developed using .NET 6.0.
 Applications developed using this multi-plattform server framework from Micorsoft can be hosted on Windows, Linux and even macOS operating systems.
 You can find the *Team Server* in the *Binaries* folder - please copy this directory to your favorite hosting environment.
-If you want to set up your own host or if you want to test the *Team Server* on your local PC, you propably will have to install the .NET 6.0 Core framework runtime (Hosting Bundle) - depending on your installed Windows version.
+If you want to set up your own host or if you want to test the *Team Server* on your local PC, you probably will have to install the .NET 6.0 Core framework runtime (Hosting Bundle) - depending on your installed Windows version.
 All required resources can be found on this [dedicated website](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) from Microsoft.

 After you have installed .NET Core 6.0 and the Team Server, you have to configure the URL, where the server listens.
 Default is "https://localhost:5001" or "http://localhost:5000".
 But, when you want to setup a server which is available on the network, you have to setup a different URL.
 Information about this can be found in this [short article](https://andrewlock.net/5-ways-to-set-the-urls-for-an-aspnetcore-app/).
 The easiest way will be to supply the URL using a command line argument, for example: